piastry/cifs-utils/mount.cifs.rst

   option.
 Minshall+French symlinks are used even if the server supports the CIFS Unix Extensions.

+echo_interval=n
+  sets the interval at which echo requests are sent to the server on an idling connection.
+This setting also affects the time required for a connection to an unresponsive server to timeout.
+Here n is the echo interval in seconds.
+The reconnection happens at twice the value of the echo_interval set for an unresponsive server.
+  If this option is not given then the default value of 60 seconds is used.
+  The minimum tunable value is 1 second and maximum can go up to 600 seconds.

 serverino
   Use inode numbers (unique persistent file identifiers) returned by the server instead of automatically generating temporary inode numbers on